ehrlichandreas/tutorial-carreer-software-development/001-introduction-computer-science-software-development.md

 ## Programming Languages and Frameworks

 Programming languages are the languages that are used to write and communicate with computers.
 They allow developers to create instructions for computers to follow, and they are an essential part of software development.
-There are many different programming languages, and each one has its own syntax and rules for writing code.
+There are many programming languages, and each one has its syntax and rules for writing code.
 Some of the most popular programming languages include:

 - **C**: C is a low-level programming language that is commonly used for system programming, such as operating systems and device drivers.
 It is known for its efficiency and flexibility, but it can be difficult to learn and use due to its lack of high-level features.

 - **C++**: C++ is a high-performance programming language that is often used for building systems-level software, such as operating systems and drivers.
-It is a more complex language than some others, but it is also very powerful and can be used to build a wide variety of applications.
+It is a more complex language than some others, but it is also mighty and can be used to build a wide variety of applications.

 - **Java**: Java is a popular programming language that is used for building a wide variety of applications, including web, mobile, and desktop applications.
 It is known for its portability, meaning that Java programs can run on any device that has a Java Virtual Machine (JVM) installed.